 Her father passed away in 1927, and 13-year old Noor, the eldest of four siblings, helped her mother raise their family.
 Trained in classical music, she began performing on Radio France and simultaneously wrote and published children’s books like the Twenty Jataka Tales (1939) and the play, Aede of the Ocean And Land.

 When German forces invaded France during the Second World War, Noor and her family moved to England.
-Despite their Gandhian upbringing, she and her brother Vilayat decided to join the fight the Nazis.
+Despite their Gandhian upbringing, she and her brother Vilayat decided to join the fight against the Nazis.
 While her brother enlisted with the Royal Air Force (RAF), Noor volunteered with the Women’s Auxillary Air Force and trained as a wireless operator.
 She was among the first batch of women to train in this field.

 The year 1941 was a turning point in Noor’s life.
 She was posted with the RAF Bomber Command at Abingdon, under the name ‘Nora’ Inayat Khan.
 It was a posting that shaped her destiny.